 In May, 2015, the FASB issued ASU 2015-07, Fair Value Measurement (Topic 820): Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent).
-This update is removes the requirements to categorize within the fair value hierarchy all investments for which fair value is measured using the net asset value per share practical expedient.
+This update removes the requirements to categorize within the fair value hierarchy all investments for which fair value is measured using the net asset value per share.
 The amendment is effective for annual and interim periods within those annual periods beginning after December 15, 2015.
-Early adoption is permitted.
-Beginning in fiscal 2017, the Company will remove investments in which fair value is measured using net asset value form the fair value hierarchy table within the footnotes to the consolidated financial statements.
+Beginning in fiscal 2017, the Company has removed investments in which fair value is measured using net asset value from the fair value hierarchy table within the footnotes to the consolidated financial statements.

 In July 2015, the FASB issued ASU 2015-11, Inventory (Topic 330).
 The objective of this update was to simplify the measurement of inventory valuation at the lower of cost or net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 It is effective for annual reporting periods beginning after December 15, 2016 and interim periods within fiscal years beginning after December 15, 2017.
-The adoption of these changes is not expected to have a material impact to the

-Company's consolidated financial statements.
+The adoption of these changes is not expected to have a material impact to the Company's consolidated financial statements.

-In April 2015, the FASB issued ASU 2015-03, Interest - Imputation of interest (Subtopic 835-30): The objective requires entities to present debt issuance costs related to a recognized debt liability as a direct deduction from the carrying amount of that debt liability.
+In April 2015, the FASB issued ASU 2015-03, Interest - Imputation of interest (Subtopic 835-30): The guidance requires entities to present debt issuance costs related to a recognized debt liability as a direct deduction from the carrying amount of that debt liability.
 In August 2015, the clarification was released (ASU 2015-15) to address presentation and subsequent measurement of debt issuance costs related to line-of-credit arrangements.
 This amendment allows for the reporting entity to defer and present debt issuance costs as an asset and subsequently amortize the debt issuance costs over the term of the line-of-credit agreement, regardless of whether there are any outstanding borrowings on the line-of-credit arrangement, including interim periods within that reporting period.
-It is effective for fiscal 2017, including interim periods, and is not expected to result in a material impact to the Company's consolidated financial statements or the related disclosures.
+It was implemented in the first quarter of fiscal 2017 and did not result in a material impact to the Company's consolidated financial statements or the related disclosures.

-In February, 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This new guidance will require that a lessee recognize assets and liabilities on the balance sheet for all leases with a lease term of more than twelve months, with the result being the recognition of a right of use asset and a lease liability.
 The new lease accounting requirements are effective for fiscal years beginning after December 18, 2018, including interim periods within those fiscal years.
 Early adoption is permitted.
 The Company is currently evaluating the impact of the new guidance on its consolidated financial statements.